deanna-stover/coursesCNU/2021/engl350spring2021.md

 ## Learning Objectives

-* Write for digital environments using a variety of platforms
+* Write for digital environments using a variety of platforms and develop specific skills, competencies, and points of view needed by digital humanists
+* Find, evaluate, and use resources to explore a topic in depth and critique digital humanities projects
+* Learn how to apply course materials to improve critical thinking, problem solving, and decision making
 * Use feedback to improve writing
-* Evaluate and reflect on digital projects
-* Develop critical thinking and research skills

 _____